Air-gapped Environment

 • Using Oras

-You can build OCI artifacts for any CAPI Provider listed in the Rancher Turtles configuration: https://github.com/rancher/turtles/blob/main/internal/controllers/clusterctl/config.yaml
+You can build OCI artifacts for any CAPI Provider listed in the Rancher Turtles configuration: https://github.com/rancher/turtles/blob/main/internal/controllers/clusterctl/config-community.yaml

 Install cluster-api-operator plugin for kubectl